-How machine learning contributes to design and how pervasive it is?
+How machine learning in design contributes and how pervasive it is?
 Elinext developer, Dmitry Plavinsky, shares his vision on the impact of ML to design in a brief yet comprehensive interview.

-— Dmitry, could you tell me in a couple of sentences, what contributed to the adoption of machine learning by designers?
+— Dmitry, could you tell me in a couple of sentences, what contributed to the adoption of machine learning in design?

 — For sure, it was the introduction of the Generative adversarial network (GAN) in 2014.
 To put it in simple terms, the technology is fed with a huge amount of pictures with, say, faces of different people.
 An algorithm or some pre-established preset flags the faces using marking to ensure that neuronet would be able to detect faces on other images.
 When it comes to the process of image creation, it starts with a generation of random noise, which then transforms into an image fragment and after into a finished face, as shown in the picture below.

-As technology develops, it is able to generate faces that are increasingly indistinguishable from a real person.
+As AI and machine learning in web design develops, it is able to generate faces that are increasingly indistinguishable from a real person.
 You can go to thispersondoesnotexist.com to see examples of how it works.

 — Wow, the results of the neuro network face creation are very impressive.
 Is there a chance for us to configure our ‘fake radars’ and somehow distinguish real people from those generated by computers?